treasurenetprotocol/treasurenet-docs/docs/ustn/financial-operations.md

 ### Exchange

-#### Exchange (Unit → USTN)
+#### Exchange (UNIT → USTN)

-Enter the amount of Unit you wish to convert to USTN and click 'Submit'.
+Enter the amount of UNIT you wish to convert to USTN and click 'Submit'.
 The input number must be greater than 0 and less than or equal to the account balance and conversion limit, otherwise, it cannot be successfully submitted.

 - Rule Explanation:

-  1. Users provide Unit to exchange for USTN, and the number of USTN that can be exchanged is calculated based on the number of Units, the price of Unit, and the price of USTN;
+  1. Users provide UNIT to exchange for USTN, and the number of USTN that can be exchanged is calculated based on the number of UNITs, the price of UNIT, and the price of USTN;

   2. Determine whether the number of USTN that can be exchanged is greater than the market demand for USTN: